Bilevel Optimization and Heuristic Algorithms for Integrating Latent Demand into the Design of Large-Scale Transit Systems: Heuristic Algorithms and Design Properties

 Following an analogous relationship by comparing the network designs under the set of trips $T^1$ results in

-Combining the above derivations, it follows that $\sum\limits_{r \in T^2 \setminus T^1} p^r (g^r(\mathbf{z}^2) - g^r(\mathbf{z}^1)) \leq 0$. \Halmos\endproof
+Combining the above derivations, it follows that $\sum\limits_{r \in T^2 \setminus T^1} p^r (\zeta^r(\mathbf{z}^2) - \zeta^r(\mathbf{z}^1)) \leq 0$. \Halmos\endproof

-\begin{cor} If the set $T^2 \setminus T^1$ is a singleton $\{r\}$, then $g^r(\mathbf{z}^2) \leq g^r(\mathbf{z}^1)$. \end{cor}
+\begin{cor} If the set $T^2 \setminus T^1$ is a singleton $\{r\}$, then $\zeta^r(\mathbf{z}^2) \leq \zeta^r(\mathbf{z}^1)$. \end{cor}

-These results have interesting consequences for Algorithms \mynameref{rho_GRAD} and \mynameref{rho_GAGR}.
-With a step size of 1, the added trip will not have a cost and convenience in the last design worse than those in the prior iteration.
+These results have interesting consequences for Algorithms \mynameref{alg:rho_GRAD} and \mynameref{alg:rho_GAGR}.
+With a step size of 1, the added trip will not have a net-cost in the last design worse than those in the prior iteration.
 With larger step size, at least one of the added trips will satisfy this property.
 However, this property is not guaranteed for all the added trips in that iteration.
-Note that, as opposed to Algorithms \mynameref{rho_GRAD} and \mynameref{rho_GAGR}, this property does not necessarily hold for Algorithm \mynameref{alg:m_GRRE} as $\overline{T}^{k} \subseteq \overline{T}^{k+1}$ is not ensured in any iteration $k$.
+Note that, as opposed to Algorithms \mynameref{alg:rho_GRAD} and \mynameref{alg:rho_GAGR}, this property does not necessarily hold for Algorithm \mynameref{alg:eta_GRRE} as $\overline{T}^{k} \subseteq \overline{T}^{k+1}$ is not ensured in any iteration $k$.